YakhoubSoumare/cloud-resource-tracker/README.md

 # Cloud Resource Tracker
-Track and log AWS resource usage (AWS and Azure) using shell scripts and AWS CLI.
+Track and log AWS, Azure, and GitHub resource usage using shell scripts and CLI tools.
 Intended for automation and scheduled reporting via cron.

 ## Description